We mean, have you read the reviews?

 ATTENTION LITERARY INVESTORS!

-Dark Lustre is a limited-edition publication, limited to a total of 667 examples – each of which will be consist of six monthly instalments.
-Surveyors of the current print landscape will perhaps be aware that Roy Wilkinson’s book Do It For Your Mum, published in an edition of 2,011 copies, is sought after and rarely appears for sale.
-At time of writing, one copy of this book was available online, priced at over £800.
+Dark Lustre is a limited-edition publication, limited to a total of 667 examples – each of which will be consist of six instalments.
+Surveyors of the current print landscape will perhaps be aware that Roy’s book Do It For Your Mum, published in an edition of 2,011 copies, is sought after and rarely appears for sale.
+Recently a copy was available online, priced at just under £1,000.
 Dark Lustre tells of sinister golden Alpine caches.
 The book itself is a SOLID GOLD INVESTMENT – as much as one can possibly say…

-Each monthly instalment will feature a new and different hand-fashioned cover image and will be finished to a high standard; hand-numbered and hand-embossed; printed by TJ Books in Cornwall; typeset to exacting standards by the respected W Dickie of Endmoor; graphic jazz by Woody of Kendal and British Sea Power; superbly executive-edited by Kevo of Sussex.
+Each instalment will feature a new and different hand-fashioned cover image and will be finished to a high standard; hand-numbered and hand-embossed; printed by TJ Books in Cornwall; typeset to exacting standards by the respected W Dickie of Endmoor; graphic jazz by Woody of Kendal and British Sea Power; superbly executive-edited by Kevo of Sussex.
 Each order will come with a fully legible bookmark.
-Dark Lustre will only be available via mail order; six 20,000-word instalments posted monthly to your home or other address.
+Dark Lustre is available only via mail order – six 20,000-word instalments posted to your home or other address.
+With new orders, DL1 will be posted ASAP The other instalments will follow at monthly intervals.

 Why an edition of 667?
 This figure is down to pragmatism and a kind of benign numerology – a spin on the band in the book; known as the Hextet.
 The figure 667 connects to the six of “Hextet”, but now made forever recurring – with a UK purchase price of £40 (including P&P), the price per instalment breaks down as £6.666667….
 The figure 667 is, of course, one better than the merely diabolical.

 People buying Dark Lustre will become members of the DL667 Klüb.
 Everyone purchasing Dark Lustre will be included in a prize raffle – the prize being the original 48 x 36cm imagery that forms the basis for the book cover for the first instalment of Dark Lustre.
 This artwork – or, rather, Oppositional Interior Decor – is titled Morte Point: Please Don’t Let Us Die, Not While We’re Still Alive and can be viewed at this website’s Visuals page.
-The raffle will be drawn when the book sells out or after three months, whichever is sooner.
+The raffle will be drawn after Dark Lustre has sold out.

 NB.
 PLEASE SIGN UP for the Roy Wilkinson mailing list – for news on future events and artefacts, all overseen by the wider umbrella organisation the Great South Western Intergenerational Cultural Outreach.
 Mailing-list sign-up is on this website’s home page.

-NOTE: instalments of Dark Lustre will be posted on a monthly basis, starting in early December 2020.
-DL instalments will be posted by means of the delightful Royal Mail UK Standard and UK International Standard services – and will often come stuck with attractive UK commemorative stamps.
+NOTE: DL instalments will be posted by means of the delightful Royal Mail UK Standard and UK International Standard services – and will often come stuck with attractive UK commemorative stamps.
 However, in the current Covid-impacted environment, it is not impossible that deliveries may be delayed to some extent.
 We very much hope this will not be the case.
+With new orders lodged in 2021, DL1 will be posted ASAP.
+The other instalments will follow at monthly intervals.